Skip to main content

 1:00 PM - 2:00 PM, Online

 This workshop will introduce undergraduates to strategies for completing a literature review.
 The workshop will include tips and guidance on scoping, developing the research question, choosing databases and searching, organizing materials, and constructing a review.
-This workshop will be presented virtually over Zoom by Jason Kruse, Undergraduate Engagement Librarian.
-Register to receive connection information.

 2024